 - a.
-Practitioners will comply with their respective obligations under the General Data Protection Regulation 2016/679 ("GDPR") and applicable data protection legislation (the "Data Protection Legislation"); - b.
-Practitioners shall not cause us to breach our obligations under the Data Protection Legislation; - c.
-Practitioners shall each be responsible for compliance with their respective obligations as an independent controller and each shall ensure that they are in a position to perform their respective obligations under these terms of recognition.
-We shall not, under any circumstances, be responsible or liable for any loss arising out of any breach by Practitioners of their respective obligations under the Data Protection Legislation under or in connection with the performance of their obligations under these terms of recognition; - d.
-Practitioners shall not process the personal data which we share with that Practitioner or which the Practitioner accepts from us or which is processed under or in connection with these terms of recognition (the "Personal Data") for any purpose not expressly authorised by us; and - e. to the extent that Practitioners provide Personal Data to us, Practitioners shall ensure that all fair processing notices have been given (and/ or, as applicable, valid consents obtained that have not been withdrawn) and are sufficient in scope and kept up-to-date in order to meet the Data Protection Legislation requirements around ensuring that processing is fair and transparent.
+Practitioner s will comply with their respective obligations under the General Data Protection Regulation 2016/679 ("GDPR") and applicable data protection legislation (the "Data Protection Legislation"); - b.
+Practitioner s shall not cause us to breach our obligations under the Data Protection Legislation;

-Practitioners acknowledge that nothing in these terms of recognition purport to appoint a Practitioner as a processor for and on behalf of us in respect of the Personal Data (or any personal data) and we do not anticipate that Practitioners will, and Practitioners shall not, act as our processor under any circumstances, unless a Practitioner has been expressly appointed as processor by us.
-Such appointment shall be conditional upon the
+- c.
+Practitioner s shall not process the personal data which we share with that Practitioner or which the Practitioner accepts from us or which is processed under or in connection with these terms of recognition (the "Personal Data") for any purpose not expressly authorised by us; and - d. to the extent that Practitioner s provide Personal Data to us, Practitioner s shall ensure that all fair processing notices have been given (and/ or, as applicable, valid consents obtained that have not been withdrawn) and are sufficient in scope and kept up-to-date in order to meet the Data Protection Legislation requirements around ensuring that processing is fair and transparent.

-Practitioner satisfying our security due diligence review and us and the Practitioner agreeing, in good faith, a set of processor obligations that comply with the Data Protection Legislation.
+Practitioner s acknowledge that nothing in these terms of recognition purport to appoint a Practitioner as a processor for and on behalf of us in respect of the Personal Data (or any personal data) and we do not anticipate that Practitioner s will, and Practitioner s shall not, act as our processor under any circumstances, unless a Practitioner has been expressly appointed as processor by us.
+Such appointment shall be conditional upon the Practitioner satisfying our security due diligence review and us and the Practitioner agreeing, in good faith, a set of processor obligations that comply with the Data Protection Legislation.

-Practitioners are expected to promptly, but in any event within twenty-four (24) hours, notify us of the following:
+Practitioner s is expected to promptly, but in any event within twenty-four (24) hours, notify us of the following:

-- a. any personal data breaches involving Personal Data; or - b. a Practitioner's receipt of any actual or purported request or notice or complaint from (or on behalf of) a data subject exercising his rights under the Data Protection Legislation ("Data Subject Requests") or any correspondence or communication (whether written or verbal) from the Information Commissioner's Office (ICO) or any other relevant regulator in relation to the processing of the Personal Data.
+- a. any personal data breaches involving Personal Data; or - b. a Practitioner 's receipt of any actual or purported request or notice or complaint from (or on behalf of) a data subject exercising his rights under the Data Protection Legislation or any correspondence or communication (whether written or verbal) from the Information Commissioner's Office (ICO) or any other relevant regulator in relation to the processing of the Personal Data.

-For the avoidance of doubt, Practitioners shall have sole responsibility for their own personal data breaches and for responding to Data Subject Requests and we will not be liable for any loss arising out of or in connection with any breaches of the Data Protection Legislation of the Practitioner in relation to personal data breaches or Data Subject Requests that arise under or in connection with these terms of recognition.
 Any reference in these terms of recognition to the terms "controller", "data subject", "personal data", "personal data breach", "processor" and "processing" shall have the meanings set out in the GDPR (and "process" and "processed" shall be construed accordingly).